Academic Policies

 Click Here to Read More About the ePermit process

-All graduate students are expected to maintain a minimum cumulative GPA of 3.0 in order to remain in good academic standing and to graduate.
+All graduate students are required to maintain a minimum cumulative GPA of 3.0 in order to remain in good academic standing and to graduate.

 When the cumulative GPA falls below a 3.0 after earning 12 credits, students are placed on academic probation by the Registrar.
-Students on probation must maintain a minimum semester GPA of 3.0, while making progress in bringing their cumulative GPA back up to a 3.0. .
+Students on probation must maintain a minimum semester GPA of 3.0, while making progress in bringing their cumulative GPA back up to a 3.0.
 If the minimum semester GPA of 3.0 is not met, the student will be academically dismissed.
-Students who are academically dismissed may appeal to the Marxe Committee of Academic Standing for reinstatement into the program.
-Incomplete (INC) grades are not permitted while on probation
+Students who are academically dismissed may appeal to the Marxe Committee on Academic Standing for reinstatement into the program.
+Incomplete (INC) grades are not permitted while a student is on probation.

 Students on or about to be placed on probation should email MSPIA.Advisement@baruch.cuny.edu immediately to set up a meeting with an Advisor to create an academic plan.
 Students on probation or students with GPAs that are very close to the minimum 3.0 should not enroll in winter or summer intersession courses, without speaking to an Advisor first.

-Graduate students receiving federal student aid (federal loans) must meet Satisfactory Academic Progress(SAP) in order to maintain eligibility.
+Graduate students receiving federal student aid (federal loans) must meet Satisfactory Academic Progress(SAP) in order to maintain eligibility their financial aid eligibility.
 At the conclusion of every spring term, Financial Aid Services reviews students for Satisfactory Academic Progress (SAP).
-Students who are on probation may not be meeting SAP standards also and may lose their eligibility for federal student aid.
+Students who are on probation may not meet SAP standards and may lose their eligibility for federal student aid.
 Private/alternative loan lenders may also enforce the College’s SAP standards.
 Students are required to maintain the qualitative, quantitative, and maximum time frame standards.
-Students who do not meet SAP will have to undergo a different and separate appeal process to regain eligibility.
+Students who do not meet SAP will have to undergo a different and separate appeal process with the Financial Aid office to regain eligibility.

 Traditional MPA, MIA, and MSEd-HEA students may use the P/NC option once for one elective course in their entire program.
 It cannot be used for core courses or Capstone.
 The Registrar must receive P/NC application by the deadline specified on the Academic Calendar; the application can be found online.
 Graduate Students are allowed to cancel their P/NC or transfer the P/NC to another applicable class by the deadline indicated on the academic calendar.
 After the indicated deadline, graduate students are not allowed cancel or transfer their P/NC request.
 The course instructor is not informed that a student is completing the class under the P/NC option.